 - Cuban-Haitian entrant

 - Certificate/eligibility letter from the Department of Health and Human Services designating “victim of human trafficking”

 Institutional Work Study (IWS)

 Institutional Work Study is designed to allow students who are not eligible for a Federal Work Study award to work on campus.
 International students are not eligible for FWS, but may seek employment through this program.
 In addition, FWS eligible students can utilize this program to supplement their FWS funding (as noted above) or if they are unable to obtain a job offer for an FWS job.

-Students must complete a FAFSA and accept any FWS award offered to them (if any).
-Students must be enrolled full time for the semester in which they seek employment (12 credit hours for undergraduate students and 9 credit hours for graduate students).
+Students must be enrolled full time for the semester in which they seek employment (at least 12 credit hours for undergraduate students and 9 credit hours for graduate students).